spartalab/tap-b/README.md

 ## Acknowledgments

-* Keshav Pingali for CS377P
+* Keshav Pingali's CS377P: Programming for Performance class with lectures and study about parallel programming